akinaka-dd/Myo-ResUNet/README.md

 Gaussian weighting was applied to reduce boundary artifacts, and the final prediction was obtained by stitching the overlapping outputs.

-Representative results of the proposed pipeline are shown below.
+Results for a representative case of MCM are shown below.

 <div align="center">
   <table>